web3privacy/privacy-corner/README.md

 # W3PN Privacy Corner

-Autonomous zone dedicated to privacy and freedom.
-Not only for privacy enthusiasts.
+A community pop-up space as **autonomous zone dedicated to privacy and cypherpunk**, suitable for complementing hackathons and other events, hosted and curated by [Web3Privacy Now](https://web3privacy.info/) initiative.

 ## Upcoming events
 * [ETHBerlin4](https://ethberlin.org/) (May 24-26) (proposal upcoming)